National Police of Colombia: 21st century

 The Colombian National Police, operating under the Ministry of Defense, is responsible for internal law enforcement in Colombia.
 The Migration Directorate, part of the Ministry of Foreign Affairs, manages immigration-related matters.
 Law enforcement investigatory responsibilities are shared between the National Police and the Attorney General’s Corps of Technical Investigators.
 While the army primarily focuses on defending the country against external threats, it also provides logistical support and security for criminal investigations in high-conflict or remote areas.
 Civilian authorities generally maintain effective control over security forces, though there have been reports of abuses by security force members.

+In September 2020, the National Police contracted the development of XCrime, an artificial-intelligence platform designed to analyze crime data and support decisions about police deployment.
+In the second half of 2025, the system began to be referred to as IAPOL (Inteligencia Artificial Aplicada al Servicio de Policía).
+The system uses historical police data to produce crime heat maps and recommendations for patrol planning.

 2007 wiretapping scandal

 In May 2007, Revista Semana released transcripts of illegal wiretaps of incarcerated paramilitary leaders.
 After admitting his knowledge of the taps, commanding general Jorge Daniel Castro was asked to resign, along with General Guillermo Chavez Ocana, the intelligence chief.
 General Oscar Naranjo Trujillo, a relatively junior general, was named to replace Castro.
 Due to police rules, Naranjo's appointment required the additional retirement of 10 senior generals.